rbmk-project/rbmk/README.md

 RBMK (Really Basic Measurement Kit) is a command-line utility to facilitate network exploration and measurements.
-It provides two atomic operations (`dig` and `curl`) that you can compose together to perform modular network measurements where you can observe each operation in isolation.
+It provides fundamental network operations (`dig`, `curl`, and `stun`) that you can compose together to perform modular network measurements where you can observe each operation in isolation.

 ## Features

-- Modular design with separate DNS and HTTP(S) measurements
+- Modular design with DNS, HTTP(S), and STUN measurement operations
-- CLI-first approach with composable commands
+- CLI-first approach with composable subcommands
 - Extensive structured logging for detailed analysis
-- Support for multiple DNS protocols (UDP, TCP, DoT, DoH)
+- Support for multiple DNS protocols (UDP, TCP, DoT, and DoH)
-- HTTP(S) measurements with granular control
 - Integrated online help with optional markdown rendering

 - Core Measurement Commands:
   - `dig`: DNS measurements with multiple protocols
   - `curl`: HTTP(S) endpoint measurements
+  - `stun`: Resolve the public IP addresses

 - Scripting Support:
   - Built-in POSIX shell interpreter
-  - Cross-platform Unix-like commands
+  - Cross-platform Unix-like subcommands (e.g., `cat`, `tar`, `mv`)
   - Script generation tools
-  - Consistent workspace organization

-The tool is designed to support both general use and measurement-specific features, with careful consideration of concurrent operations and extensive testing capabilities.
+The tool is designed to support both general use and measurement-specific features, with support for scripting concurrent operations and extensive integration testing capabilities.

 ## Installation